For individuals looking for a new career, the medical field is a paradise. The industry is slated for continual growth through 2022.

-As a biller or coder in a small clinic, you may perform the entire identification and billing process yourself, from reading the doctor’s notes all the way through receiving payment.
+As a biller or coder in a small clinic, you may perform the entire identification and billing process yourself, from reading the doctor’s notes through receiving payment.

 In larger facilities, various aspects of the process may be divided among different departments.
 These may include coding the encounter, preparing the claim information for various insurance carriers, receiving insurance payments, or appealing incorrectly denied charges.

 Each aspect of the process is a little different and will require unique knowledge.
-However, general understanding of accounts receivable practices and the structure of the insurance industry do help.
-In order to become a biller or coder specifically, no degree is required, though there is a certification associated with the practice.
+However, a general understanding of accounts receivable practices and the structure of the insurance industry do help.
+To become a biller or coder specifically, no degree is required, though there is a certification associated with the practice.

 After working as a coder for two years, you are eligible to become a Certified Professional Coder.
 The process requires studying for and passing an exam designed to test your knowledge of the current ICD in effect.
 The American Academy of Professional Coders administers the exam.

-To maintain the certification, continuing education credits will be required every few years, and you must maintain knowledge of the coding edition in effect.
+To maintain the certification in healthcare careers, continuing education credits will be required every few years, and you must maintain knowledge of the coding edition in effect.